Disclosure: This article contains affiliate links. If you make a booking through these links, we may earn a commission at no extra cost to you.

 Downtown depots near the city centre skip that surcharge but carry smaller fleets, shorter opening hours, and street access that can be fiddly in a car you have just met.
 For most travellers the airport wins on choice and price, particularly if you are renting only for a day trip and can hop a 15-minute Bolt out to collect it.

-| Lisbon Airport (LIS) | Widest fleet, lowest base rates, long hours | Airport surcharge, can be busy |
+Lisbon Airport (LIS)Widest fleet, lowest base rates, long hoursAirport surcharge, can be busy

-| City centre depots | No airport fee, central | Smaller fleet, tight access, limited hours |
+City centre depotsNo airport fee, centralSmaller fleet, tight access, limited hours

 The Via Verde Toll Trap You Must Not Ignore

 The fix is simple: ask the desk to fit a Via Verde transponder or activate electronic tolling on the car.
-You will typically pay a small daily device fee plus the actual tolls, charged automatically.
+You’ll typically pay a small daily device fee plus the actual tolls, charged automatically.
 Confirm in writing how tolls are billed before you drive off, because the policies differ between suppliers and the cheapest headline rate sometimes hides the priciest toll admin.

 For the day trips most Lisbon visitors take (Sintra, Cascais, Setubal), tolls are modest, often a few euros, but you still need the car enabled to pay them cleanly.
+And those day trips are the whole reason you put up with any of this.

 The Day Trips That Make a Lisbon Car Worth It